opnfv/vswitchperf/docs/testing/developer/devguide/requirements/vswitchperf_ltd.rst

     The aim of this test is to understand the Max Forwarding Rate stability over an extended test duration in order to uncover any outliers.
-To allow for an extended test duration, the test should ideally run for 24 hours or, if this is not possible, for at least 6 hour.
-For this test, each frame size must be sent at the highest Throughput rate with 0% packet loss, as determined in the prerequisite test.
+To allow for an extended test duration, the test should ideally run for 24 hours or, if this is not possible, for at least 6 hours.

+    For this test, one frame size must be sent at the highest frame rate with X% packet loss, as determined in the prerequisite test.
+    The loss ratio shall be measured and recorded every 5 minutes during the test.
+    The default loss percentage is X = 0% and loss > 10^-7% is the default threshold to terminate the test early (or inform the test operator of the failure status).

+    Note: Other values of X and loss threshold can be tested if required by the user.

     During this test, the DUT must perform the following operations on the traffic flow: